 Before you decide to file a medical malpractice lawsuit in Wisconsin, be aware that these cases are notoriously complex.
 Voluminous medical records need to be analyzed, and expert witness testimony (for both sides) is often essential.
-In this article, we'll take a look at the Wisconsin statute of limitations for medical malpractice lawsuits, how expert witnesses are utilized, and the current (precarious) state of Wisconsin's damages cap, which can affect your situation even if your case is successful.
+In this article, we'll take a look at the Wisconsin statute of limitations for medical malpractice lawsuits, how expert witnesses are used, and Wisconsin's damages cap, which can affect your situation even if your case is successful.

 First, as a quick refresher for those who aren't fluent in "legalese," a statute of limitations is a law that puts a firm limit on how much time can pass before you must file a lawsuit over some type of injury or loss.

 Wisconsin's statute of limitations for a medical malpractice lawsuit can be found at Wisconsin Statutes section 893.55.
 This rule specifies that the case must be filed within "three years from the date of the injury," or "one year from the date the injury was discovered or, in the exercise of reasonable diligence should have been discovered," whichever is later.

 If you are arguing that you did not discover you were harmed by the defendant's medical error within three years after it happened, keep in mind that as the plaintiff, you have the burden of proving that you did not know about that harm—and could not reasonably have been expected to discover it—earlier.